-2. Activate all abilities in the order written on the card EXCEPT those with effects that add a character to a battle.
+2. Activate all abilities in the order written on the card EXCEPT those with effects that move a character to a battle.

-3. Activate all gained abilities in the order gained EXCEPT those with effects that add a character to a battle.
+3. Activate all gained abilities in the order gained EXCEPT those with effects that move a character to a battle.

-4. Activate all abilities on any equipped weapons EXCEPT those with effects that add a character to a battle.
+4. Activate all abilities on any equipped weapons EXCEPT those with effects that move a character to a battle.

-5. Activate all abilities with effects that add a character to the same side of battle.
-This includes steps 1-5 for all new characters added to battle, in the order added.
+5. Activate all abilities with effects that move a character into the same side of battle.